Traveling Nepal in the Monsoon Season means taking care

 Trekking during monsoon season

-For treks to consider then look at the Annapurna side for shorter treks.
+For other treks to consider then look at the Annapurna side for shorter treks.
 Dhampus, Australian Camp.
 Even Mardi Himal.
 I would avoid Annapurna Base Camp due to the slippery nature of the terrain there.
 Annapurna Circuit is wet, but feasible.
 Everest Base Camp is also possible but there’s a high chance of cloud coverage.

 In all cases I would recommend taking a guide with you during monsoon season trekking in Nepal for safety reasons.
 They can call ahead for weather reports, know what to do and where to stay during heavy downpours.
 I also highly advise anyone who goes trekking during the monsoon season to get good Nepal travel insurance, including the altitude you’ll be going to.
 Not doing so, is simply crazy!